Harris, Walz continue campaign in Wisconsin, Michigan – DW – 08/07/2024

 Harris, Walz continue campaign in Wisconsin, MichiganAugust 7, 2024

-US presidential hopeful Kamala Harris and her newly-announced running mate Tim Walz continue their reelection campaign in the battleground states of Michigan and Wisconsin on Wednesday.
+US presidential hopeful Kamala Harris and her newly announced running mate Tim Walz continued their reelection campaign in the battleground states of Michigan and Wisconsin on Wednesday.

 Contributing to that feeling, the Harris campaign said it had raised $36 million in the first 24 hours after she announced Walz as her running mate.